anukah/leetcode-solutions/README.md

 ## Solution
 A bit confusing at first.
 while iterating from the least significant value, we check whether it is a 9 or not and act accordingly.
-A special case comes when the value at the last iteration is a 9.
+A special case comes when the values os all the digits are 9.
-Then we have to declare a new `int[]` of length +1 and set index `0` to 1.
+Then we have to declare a new `int[]` of length +1 and set index `0` to 1 and return that.
 ```
 public static int[] plusOne(int[] digits) {
 	int n = digits.length;